TechnologyClassroom/PXE/PXEchain.md

 ## Configuring the WDS server with syslinux

 [wdspxechain.bat](https://github.com/TechnologyClassroom/PXE/blob/master/wdspxechain.bat)
-is a bat script that runs through each step of this guide.
+is a bat script that runs through each step of this section.
 The script assumes the second PXE server is 10.12.17.15 and would need to be modified accordingly.

 - [Download syslinux 6.03 from the official source](https://www.kernel.org/pub/linux/utils/boot/syslinux/6.xx/syslinux-6.03.zip)